mezgoodle/weather-bot/README.md

 ## Features

+- /now **city** - get weather information in city.

-- /w **city_name** - get weather information in city for 4 days
+- /week **city** - get weather information in city for 7 days.

 - /lang **lang_code** - set language information in database for getting main weather info in native language

 - /set **city** - sets in database selected city.

-- /weather - get weather information in city by language that you set in database for 4 days.
+- /w - get weather information in city by language that you set in database for 3 days.

 - /location - get actual information in the city by geographical point.